Motorway tragedy: Dad dies retrieving child's favourite toy

 AdvertisementAdvertise with NZME.

-"Tennessee Department of Transportation HELP truck drivers immediately began traveling to the opposite side of the interstate when they heard the collision."
+"Tennessee Department of Transportation HELP truck drivers immediately began travelling to the opposite side of the interstate when they heard the collision."

-Police said Taylor was hit by a large SUV and died at the scene, adding that the driver "stayed at the scene and did not display any indications of impairment" and "speed does not appear to be a factor."
+Police said Taylor was hit by a large SUV and died at the scene, adding that the driver "stayed at the scene and did not display any indications of impairment" and "speed does not appear to be a factor".

-They also issued the reminder that it is "illegal and inherently dangerous to walk on the interstate."
+They also issued the reminder that it is "illegal and inherently dangerous to walk on the interstate".

-Taylor's grieving family have set up a GoFundMe, writing that he was a "loving and dedicated husband, father, son, and friend who lived his life with passion and purpose," and revealing Esther was 20 weeks pregnant.
+Taylor's grieving family have set up a GoFundMe, writing that he was a "loving and dedicated husband, father, son, and friend who lived his life with passion and purpose", and revealing his wife Esther was 20 weeks pregnant.

-"While we have great peace knowing that Joshua is with his Savior, our hearts ache for the Taylor Family, especially his wife, Esther, and his two children, Brenna (13) and Noble (2)."
+"While we have great peace knowing that Joshua is with his Saviour, our hearts ache for the Taylor family, especially his wife, Esther, and his two children, Brenna, 13, and Noble, 2.

 "Please help us surround Esther with love and support during this challenging time."